 WAN-IFRA’s externally funded programmes focus on the following thematic areas in support of media freedom: strengthening digital as well as editorial competencies of media professionals, driving equality within media, and improving media freedom conditions – with a focus on safety.
 WAN-IFRA’s externally funded programmes for 2021-2024 are supported by the Danish Ministry of Foreign Affairs, IREX, the Norwegian Ministry of Foreign Affairs, and the Swedish International Development Cooperation Agency (Sida).
-Our programmes are currently active in 19 countries throughout Sub Saharan Africa, the Arab Region, Southeast Asia and Eurasia.
+Our programmes are active in 20 countries throughout Sub-Saharan Africa, the Arab Region, Southeast Asia and Eurasia.

 With its regional Media Freedom Committees, WAN-IFRA helps empower media professionals to better advocate for freedoms and surmount the challenges that prevent a free press from flourishing.

 Type of Activities Physical safety training of journalists and editors; digital security training; newsroom safety assessments; professional skills workshops (fighting ‘fake news’ and misinformation; ethics, professionalism and hate speech; social impact reporting, etc.); advocacy and campaigning on local priority issues and challenges; professional network building and solidarity initiatives; public events and engagement with local communities.

 Where operational Botswana, Cambodia, Colombia, Ecuador, Egypt, Indonesia, Jordan, Kenya, Malawi, Malaysia, Mexico, Myanmar, Palestine, The Philippines, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe

 2. Driving Equality in News Media